MicrosoftDocs/win32/desktop-src/direct3dhlsl/t2d-gatheralpha-s-float-int-uint-.md

 ---
 title: Texture2D::GatherAlpha(S,float,int,uint) function
-description: Returns the alpha components of the four texel values that would be used in a bi-linear filtering operation, along with tile-mapping status. ms.assetid: A05E9286-2DCA-4A85-A337-0E010EF98D7F
+description: Returns the alpha components of the four texel values that would be used in a bi-linear filtering operation, along with tile-mapping status. | Texture2D::GatherAlpha(S,float,int,uint) function ms.assetid: A05E9286-2DCA-4A85-A337-0E010EF98D7F
 keywords:
 - GatherAlpha function HLSL